 Lori Lesser is a Partner at Simpson Thacher & Bartlett LLP, where she practices in the Litigation Department and is Head of the Intellectual Property Transactions Practice and Co-Chair of the Privacy and Cybersecurity Practice.
-Ms. Lesser advises on all aspects of intellectual property, technology and privacy law, including corporate transactions, licensing, outsourcing and strategic agreements, counseling and litigation in fields including media and entertainment, computer software and technology, financial information, apparel, retail and consumer products, pharmaceuticals and life sciences, internet, mobile and social media services and nonprofits.
+Lori advises on all aspects of intellectual property, technology and privacy law, including corporate transactions, litigation, licensing, outsourcing, strategic agreements and counseling.

-Her IP transactional experience includes mergers and acquisitions, securities offerings and secured financings, bankruptcy and restructurings, joint ventures, licensing, outsourcing, counseling and other strategic agreements, while her IP litigation practice comprises trial and appellate work and WIPO arbitrations.
+Her IP transactional experience includes mergers and acquisitions, securities offerings and secured financings, bankruptcy and restructurings, joint ventures, licensing, outsourcing, counseling and other strategic agreements.
+Her IP litigation practice comprises trial and appellate work and WIPO arbitrations.

-Ms. Lesser has served as a David Rockefeller Fellow for New York City and serves on the boards of the Partnership Fund for New York City and the Citizens Budget Commission.
-She is President of the Harvard Law School Association of NYC, and serves on the Executive Committee of the Global Harvard Law School Association and the Executive Committee of the Harvard Class of 1988.
-She is on the Steering Committee of the Kate Stoneman Project, the Business Advisory Council of ProPublica, the Leadership Council of Barnard’s Athena Center for Leadership Studies, and the Hunter College Pre-Law Advisory Board.
+Ms. Lesser has served as a David Rockefeller Fellow for New York City and corporate partner for GreaterNY and serves on the boards of the Partnership Fund for New York City and the Citizens Budget Commission.
+She is President of the Harvard Law School Association of NYC and serves on the Executive Committee of the Harvard Class of 1988.
+She is on the Advisory Board of ChIPs (chief IP counsel), the Business Advisory Council of ProPublica, the Leadership Council of Barnard’s Athena Center for Leadership Studies, and the Hunter College Pre-Law Advisory Board.
+She is a Fellow of the Foreign Policy Association.

 Ms. Lesser graduated from Harvard University (A.B., magna cum laude and Phi Beta Kappa, 1988) and Harvard Law School (J.D., cum laude, 1993).